 - Installing thermal screens

-Smart thermostats: Just like for residential customers, Énergir is also offering a rebate worth up to $100 for commercial customers who buy and install a smart thermostat.
+Smart thermostats: Just like for residential customers, Énergir is also offering a rebate worth up to $100 (75% of the cost of the device) for commercial customers who buy and install a smart thermostat.

 Saskatchewan Rebates for Heating & Cooling